 - Factor in the organizational context.

 - Monitor, evaluate, and learn about the influence of leaders on our efforts.

-To generate these findings, I developed an evidenced-based theory of change for how leaders affect foundation evaluation capacity building (ECB), and tested it using a mixed-methods approach.
+To generate these findings, I developed an evidence-based theory of change for how leaders affect foundation evaluation capacity building (ECB) and tested it using a mixed-methods approach.

 The “ECB Leadership Framework” that resulted has four main concepts that really matter to the success of evaluation capacity building: ECB leadership, ECB followership, ECB goals, and organizational and environmental influencers.

 The framework breaks these interdependent concepts down to identify the specific behaviors of leaders and followers that can facilitate or prevent the achievement of ECB goals.